w3f/polkadot-wiki/docs/learn/learn-opengov.md

 [**Origins and Tracks**](../maintain/maintain-guides-opengov.md#origins-and-tracks-info), are introduced to help aid in the flow and processing of the referenda protocol.

-An Origin can be thought of as a rich descriptor for a given privilege level.
+An **Origin** is a specific level of privilege that will determine the **Track** of all referenda originating from that origin.
+The track outlines the lifecycle for the proposal and is independent from other origins' tracks.
 The proposer of the referenda now selects an appropriate Origin for their request based on the requirements of the proposal.

-Each Origin is associated with a single referendum class and each class is associated with a Track.
-The Track outlines the lifecycle for the proposal and is independent from other class's tracks.
-Having independent tracks allows the network to tailor the dynamics of referenda based upon their implied privilege level.
+Although the track structure is the same for all origins, track parameters are not.
+Such parameters
+include:

+- **Maximum Deciding or Capacity**: the limit for the number of referenda that can be decided at once.
+- **Decision deposit**: the amount of funds that must be placed on deposit in order to enter the Decision Period (note that more requirements must be met to enter the Decision Period).
+- **Preparation Period**: the minimum amount of voting time needed before entering the Decision Period (given capacity and deposit are met).
+- **Decision Period**: the maximum amount of time to approve a proposal.
+If not approved by the end of the period, the proposal will be rejected.
+- **Confirmation Period**: the minimum amount of time (within the Decision Period) the approval and support criteria must hold before the proposal is approved and moved to the enactment period.
+- **Minimum Enactment Period**: the minimum amount of waiting time before the proposed changes are applied
+- **Approval Curve**: the curve describing the minimum % of _aye_ votes as a function of time within the Decision Period.
+The approval % is defined as the portion of _aye_ votes (adjusted for conviction) over the total votes.
+- **Support Curve**: the curve describing the minimum % of all votes as a function of time within the Decision Period.
+The support % is defined as the portion of all votes without conviction (i.e.
+  _aye_, _nay_ and _abstained_) over the total possible amount of votes.
+Support is a measure of turnout.

-So for example, a runtime upgrade (`set_code` call) does not have the same implications for the ecosystem as the approval of a treasury tip (`reportAwesome` call), and therefore different Origins are needed in which different turnouts, approvals, deposits and a minimum [enactment](#enactment) periods will be predetermined on the pallet.
+So for example, a runtime upgrade (`set_code` call) does not have the same implications for the ecosystem as the approval of a treasury tip (`reportAwesome` call), and therefore different Origins are needed in which different deposits, turnouts (i.e. support), approvals, and a minimum [enactment](#enactment) periods will be predetermined on the pallet.

 ### Cancelling and Blacklisting